dinhani/vscode-copy-on-select/README.md

 ## Example

-The selected text is automatically copied when selected with the mouse first, then with the keyboard.

 ![Copy On Select example](https://raw.githubusercontent.com/dinhani/vscode-copy-on-select/master/images/vscode-copy-on-select.gif)
+*Selected text is automatically copied to clipboard when selected with mouse, then with keyboard.*

 ## Configuration